 Christ the Sun of Righteousness shine upon you,

 scatter the darkness from before your path,

 and make you ready to meet him when he comes in glory;

 the Father, the Son, and the Holy Spirit,

 be among you and remain with you always.

-Go in peace to love and serve the Lord.
-All In the name of Christ.
+We go in peace to love and serve the Lord.
 Amen.